 Air cleaning ability & performance

 The HPA200 does great at removing problem-causing airborne particulates.
 For me personally, dust is an issue.
-When testing the purifier I was able to great reduce the dust in my room and home.
+When testing the purifier I was able to greatly reduce the dust in my room and home.
 Pictured: (Left) Fresh, new HEPA filters and (right) used filters after many months of cleaning the air.
 It works well and I was very happy to have tried it!

-Air purification in my home is especially important to me, as if you’ve read my About Me page you know how much I love clean air.
+Air purification in my home is especially important to me as if you’ve read my About Me page you know how much I love clean air.
 I firmly believe we’re all entitled to it.

 Dust has kind of been a thorn in my side for some time, but after trying the GermGuardian AC4825 I saw how much of a fantastic impact a good air purifier could have.
 I’m very happy to say that the HPA200 does great here as well!

-The Turbo mode is a bonus that lets you accelerate how quickly you room gets cleaned.
+The Turbo mode is a bonus that lets you accelerate how quickly your room gets cleaned.
 I didn’t really understand how good it was at first, but let me tell you that after a few hours of using it, I appreciated it more and more.

 What kind of filters does it use?

-Right out of the box, the HPA200 needs to be set up with the filters by removing them from their plastic protective bags.
+Right out of the box, the HPA200 needs to be set up with filters by removing them from their plastic protective bags.
 Left: the pre-filter (Honeywell HRF-AP1 model).
-Right: behind the pre-filter the HPA200 has 2 Type R filters (sold as a package called HRF-R2).
+Right: behind the pre-filter, the HPA200 has 2 Type R filters (sold as a package called HRF-R2).
 Unlike other brands, these are not made as a 1-piece filter assembly.
 You’ll need to remove them from their bags before using the purifier.

 The Honeywell HPA purifiers use High Efficiency Particulate Air (HEPA) filters as well as an odor reducing pre-filter for large elements and odors.
 They’re commonly available and the purifiers are designed to use the same filters but in different quantities.

-HEPA filters are made of very dense material and are very efficient for cleaning air.
+HEPA filters are made of very dense material and are very efficient for cleaning the air.
 They can remove 99.97% of nasty elements in your air down to an incredibly small 0.3 microns in size.
 (A micron, or micrometer, is 1/1,000,000 of a meter in size).

 For example, the HPA200 uses 2 Type R HEPA filters, the HPA300 uses 3, and the HPA100 uses 1.
 All three share the same HRF-AP1 pre-filter.
 It makes filter replacement less confusing and easier to deal with.

 Opening one of the Type R HEPA filters before installing it and using the purifier.
-The included filters are made of a soft but dense material that filters out an amazing 99.97% of unwanted particle in the air.
+The included filters are made of a soft but dense material that filters out an amazing 99.97% of unwanted particles in the air.
 These particles cause allergies, sneezing & sniffling, and much more.